we3lab/dr-programs/README.md

 ------------
 There are 138 individual programs from 45 states and Washington D.C.
 States not present include Kansas, Nevada, Wyoming, Maine,and Louisiana.
 Program data includes entries for each parameter outlined in the metadata for each program.
 Entries of "n/a" indicate that parameter information is unavailable for that program.

 This data can be used to calculate incentive payment for simulated demand response events using a generalizable **baseline function** and **payment function**.
-The baseline function is used to calculates the reference energy usage program particpants must reduce their load from to recieve incentives.
+The baseline function is used to calculates the reference energy usage program particpants must reduce their load from to receive incentives.
 The Payment function will use the baseline energy usage, load reduction, and incentive payment rate to calculate payment awarded for a demand response event.

 Methods
 -------